 To simplify, let’s assume that in our scenario, the following rules are applied:

-- Joint\contiguous namespace – the internal Exchange infrastructure namespace and the external Exchange namespace are based on the public domain name suffix: o365info.com the internal and the external host name who points to the Exchange 2010 CAS are: mail.o365info.com
+• Joint\contiguous namespace – the internal Exchange infrastructure namespace and the external Exchange namespace are based on the public domain name suffix: o365info.com the internal and the external host name who points to the Exchange 2010 CAS are: mail.o365info.com

-- The organization uses Split DNS configuration – internal DNS infrastructure that hosts the domain name: o365info.com + External DNS infrastructure that hosts the domain name: o365info.com
+• The organization uses Split DNS configuration – internal DNS infrastructure that hosts the domain name: o365info.com + External DNS infrastructure that hosts the domain name: o365info.com

-- Autodiscover infrastructure – The internal and the external Autodiscover namespace are:
+• Autodiscover infrastructure – The internal and the external Autodiscover namespace are:

 autodiscover.o365info.com

-Exchange 2010 namespace versus Exchange 2013 namespace
+Exchange 2010 namespace vs. Exchange 2013 namespace

-The major concept is that in Exchange 2013/2010 coexistence environment, we will continue to use the same namespace as we use in the Exchange 2010 CAS environment.
+The major concept is that in Exchange 2013/2010 coexistence environment, we will continue to use the same namespace as in the Exchange 2010 CAS environment.
 The “change” is that we will “repaint” the Exchange records that point, until now, to the Exchange 2010 to the “new Exchange infrastructure” – the Exchange 2013 infrastructure.

 Exchange namespace and DNS infrastructure